gitter-badger/tix-cli/src/README.md

   * One wrong edit will leave computer broken

 * Max file path - 260 characters
-  * Windows has the shortest max path length and the longest (verbose) file system paths of modern operating systems
+  * Shortest max path length and longest (verbose) file system paths of all modern OS's

 Git and many modern development tools do not run natively on Windows.
 Instead they require a Linux-like shell be installed on the local machine to emulate running Linux processes.